Vechus/3d_chess/README.md

 Computer Graphics final project
 ## How to run

 1. Install the js dependencies.
-We use `npm` as packet manager:
+We use `npm` as package manager:
     ```
     npm install
     ```